 Tricia is an on-site clinician for the Wellness Screen program.
 Tricia has over 10 years of experience serving children, youth, adults, and families in a variety of settings including inpatient psychiatric, outpatient counseling, schools, and colleges.
 Tricia is passionate about empowering individuals to make positive changes that allow them to truly thrive.
 She is excited to partner with schools to ensure students have access to mental health resources so they can succeed and reach their highest potential.

 Contact Tricia via email or at (920) 886-9319 ext.
 122.

 Mariah holds a master’s degree in social work from UW-Green Bay and works as a clinician for Samaritan Wellness Screen in the Appleton Area School District.
 She has extensive experience as a crisis text-line counselor, working with children with developmental disabilities, and helping victims of crime and survivors of domestic abuse as a crisis and shelter advocate.
 Mariah has a special interest in effectively supporting and advocating for vulnerable people using trauma-informed methods, especially children and youth.

-Hayley is a case manager for Samaritan Wellness Screen and serves on the traveling team across 12 area school districts.
+Hayley is a clinician for Samaritan Wellness Screen and serves on the traveling team across 12 area school districts.
 Her job is to help connect students and families to mental health services after young people screen positive for mental health concerns.

 Hayley holds a degree in psychology from UW-Madison and a master’s degree in teaching from Seattle University.
 She joined Samaritan after 15 years as a classroom teacher and is committed to building trusting relationships with students and families to help them achieve their goals for mental wellness.